 § 1131 Definitions.

-1. Prescribed or ordered by a health-care provider for the patient or resident; and
+A. The prescription drug was prescribed or ordered by a licensed independent practitioner for the patient or resident.

-2. The interruption, obstruction, or alteration occurred without the prescription, or order, of a health-care provider;
+B. The interruption, obstruction, or alteration occurred without the prescription or order of a licensed independent practitioner.

-1. A health-care provider, or licensed healthcare professional, who acted in good faith within the scope of the person's practice or employment; or
+A. A licensed independent practitioner or licensed health-care professional who acted in good faith within the scope of the individual's practice or employment.

-2. A person acting in good faith while rendering emergency care at the scene of an emergency, or accident.
+B. An individual acting in good faith while rendering emergency care at the scene of an emergency or accident.

 c.
-The Delaware Psychiatric Center and hospitals certified by the Department of Health and Social Services pursuant to § 5001 or § 5136 of this title; and
+The Delaware Psychiatric Center and hospitals licensed by the Department under §§ 5001 and 5136 of this title.

 d.
-Any hospital as defined in § 1001(2) of this title.
-"Hospital" as defined in § 1001(2) of this title is included in the definition of facility only for the purposes and application of §§ 1131 and 1136 of this title.
+Any hospital as defined under Chapter 10 of this title.
+"Hospital" is included in the definition of facility only for the purposes and application of this section and § 1136 of this title.

-(5) "Financial exploitation" shall mean the illegal or improper use or abuse of a patient's or resident's resources or financial rights by another person, whether for profit or other advantage.
+(5) "Financial exploitation" means the illegal or improper use of a patient's or resident's resources or financial rights by another person, whether for profit or other advantage.

 (7) "High managerial agent" means an officer of a facility or any other agent in a position of comparable authority with respect to the formulation of the policy of the facility or the supervision in a managerial capacity of subordinate employees.

-(8) "Investigation" shall mean the collection of evidence in response to a report of abuse, neglect, mistreatment or financial exploitation of a resident or patient to determine if that resident or patient has been abused, neglected, mistreated or financially exploited.
-The Division shall develop protocols for its investigations which focus on ensuring the safety and well-being of the patient or resident and which satisfy the requirements of this chapter.
+(8) "Investigation" means the collection of evidence in response to an allegation of abuse, neglect, mistreatment, or financial exploitation of a resident or patient to determine if that resident or patient has been abused, neglected, mistreated, or financially exploited.
+The Department shall develop protocols for its investigations which focus on ensuring the safety and well-being of the patient or resident and which satisfy the requirements of this chapter.

-(9) "Mistreatment" shall include the inappropriate use of medications, isolation, or physical or chemical restraints on or of a patient or resident.
+(10) "Mistreatment" means the inappropriate use of medications, isolation, or physical or chemical restraints on or of a patient or resident.

 a.
-Lack of attention to physical needs of the patient or resident including, but not limited to toileting, bathing, meals and safety.
+Lack of attention to physical needs of the patient or resident including toileting, bathing, meals, and safety.

 b.
 Failure to report patient or resident health problems or changes in health problems or changes in health condition to an immediate supervisor or nurse.